 The 4-H year runs from October 1st through September 30th.

-The yearly enrollment fee is $20.00 per youth a maximum of $40.00 per family.
+The yearly enrollment fee is $20.00 per youth a maximum of $40.00 for two or more youth.
 There is an annual $10 enrollment fee for adult volunteers.
-The membership fee is $20 per re-enrolling member and $40 per a family if received by November 1st.
-If re-enrollments are received after November 1st the re-enrolling membership fee will be doubled to $40 per member and $80 per family.
+The membership fee is $20 per re-enrolling member and $40 for two or more youth if received by November 1st.
+If re-enrollments are received after November 1st the re-enrolling membership fee will be doubled to $40 per member and $80 per two or more youth.

 If someone is joining 4-H for the first time they may enroll anytime throughout the year for the $20 new member fee!
 New members intending to show at the County Fair must enroll by May 1st.